-Class Courtesy: The instructor insists on a quiet classroom and asks that noise be minimized.
+Class Courtesy: The instructor insists on a quiet classroom.
 This includes silencing cell phones before class and no whispering during class.
 Texting in class is fine but not during exams.
 Students who come to class late should try to enter the classroom as discreetly as possible.
-Due to noise in the hallway, the hallway door, which is may be locked, may be shut 10 minutes after class begins.
+Due to noise in the hallway, the hallway door, which may be locked, may be shut 10 minutes after class begins.
 Students who do not come to class within the first 10 minutes of the start of class may not be able to attend class.
 In this case, the student should watch the recorded video.
 Do not knock on the door if it has already been shut.
+Students who are disruptive in class will be asked to leave.

-Grading: Grading Format: A = 90, B = 80, C = 65, D = 55, F = below 55.
-Exams are curved as described below, but projects and other work are not curved.
-There are two sets of grade weights, and each student receives the better grade from the following two sets.
+Grading: Grading Format: A = 90, B = 80, C = 70, D = 60, F = below 60.
+Exams are curved as described below, but homework is not curved.
+The grade weights are as follows: